elliejeanclark/startup/notes.md

 If you are going to use javascript with bootstrap, you will also need that module. `<script src="https://cdn.jsdelivr.net/npm/bootstrap@5.2.3/dist/js/bootstrap.bundle.min.js" integrity="sha384-kenU1KFdBIe4zVF0s0G1M5b4hcpxyD9F7jL+jjXkk+Q2h455rYXK/7HAuoJl+0I4" crossorigin="anonymous"></script>`
 You can also download bootstrap and include it in your code with this in the terminal: `npm install bootstrap@5.2.3`.
 #### Using Bootstrap
 When using Bootstrap, you add a class to your element from the bootstrap library.
+Inside the HTML file itself.
+The CSS file is where you then overwrite anything you don't want the bootstrap to do. ie to use the basic button you would say `<button type="button" class="btn btn-primary">Bootstrap</button>` The btn-primary shades the color with the color that is the current primary color for the application.
+If I then wanted to override the color, I would go into my css document and assign a color to that button different from the one that bootstrap assigned.